 A student who has carried 12 graded credits or more without receiving an Incomplete (INC) or In Progress (IP) grade and obtained a grade-point average of 3.25 or better in the previous semester is eligible for the Dean's List of Wayne College.
-This is an undergraduate academic honor recognizing excellence in the classroom prior to the completion of the degree.
+This is an undergraduate academic honor recognizing academic excellence prior to the completion of the degree.

-A student who has carried between 6 and 11.5 graded credits without receiving an Incomplete (INC) or In Progress (IP) grade and obtained a grade-point average of 3.25 or better in the previous semester is eligible for the Part-Time Student Dean's List of Wayne College.
-This is an undergraduate academic honor recognizing excellence in the classroom prior to the completion of the degree.
+A student who has carried between 6 and 11.5 graded credits without receiving an Incomplete (INC) or In Progress (IP) graded and obtained a grade-point average of 3.25 or better in the previous semester is eligible for the Part-Time Student Dean's List of Wayne College.
+This is an undergraduate academic honor recognizing academic excellence prior to the completion of the degree.